samuelsmith442/web3-coffee-shop/README.md

 pnpm run dev
 ```

-3. Open your browser to whatever the command above says, ie: `http://localhost:5173/`
+4. Open your browser to whatever the command above says, ie: `http://localhost:5173/` or similar

-4. Press some buttons!
+5. Press some buttons!